jecki/DHParser/documentation_src/manuals/02_document-trees.rst

 -------------

 Syntax trees can be serialized as S-expressions, XML, JSON and indented text.
-Module 'nodetree' also contains a few simple parsers (:py:func:`~nodetree.parse_sxpr()`, :py:func:`~nodetree.parse_xml()`) or :py:func:`~nodetree.parse_json()` to convert XML-snippets, S-expressions or json objects into trees composed of Node-objects.
+As a special cases of S-expressions and JSON also `SXML`_ and `unist`_ are supported.
+Module 'nodetree' also contains a few simple parsers (:py:func:`~nodetree.parse_sxpr`, :py:func:`~nodetree.parse_sxml`, :py:func:`~nodetree.parse_xml`, :py:func:`~nodetree.parse_json()`) to convert XML-snippets, S-expressions or json objects into trees composed of Node-objects.

-.. note: Only :py:func:`~nodetree.parse_xml()` can deserialize any XML-file.
-The other two
+.. note: Function :py:func:`~nodetree.parse_xml` can deserialize *any* XML-file
+    and function :py:func:`~nodetree.parse.sxml` can deserialize *any* SXML*.
-    functions can parse only the restricted subset of S-expressions or JSON into Node-trees that is used when serializing into these formats.
-There is no function to deserialize indented text.
+    The other parsing functions, however, can parse only the restricted subset of S-expressions or JSON into Node-trees that is used when serializing into these formats.
+There are no functions to deserialize indented text or `unist`_-JSON.

 In order to make it easier to parameterize serialization, the Node-class also defines a generic :py:meth:`~nodetree.Node.serialize()`-method next to the more